mandeepkaurdev/InstagramClone/README.md

 ## Responsibilities:

-1. Set up and configured GitHub repo.
+1. Set up and configure GitHub repo.
-2. Created all database models.
+2. Create all database models.
 3. Set up a get, post, put, and delete route for all resources.
-4. Managed deployment.
+4. Manage deployment.
-5. Turned MVP functionalities to granular stories, opened "Issues" to track the progress.
+5. Turn MVP functionalities to granular stories, open "Issues" to track the progress.
-6. Created the basic stylesheet for the application (grid, color, font, graphic assets).
+6. Create the stylesheet for the application (grid, color, font, graphic assets).
     ![Desktop Version](Images/Desktop.png)
     ![Mobile Version](Images/Mobile.png)
 7. Architecture plan for the application using a components diagram.